Core Development Program: Engineering Associates

 The Structure and Bridge Division offers an opportunity for designers (engineers) to put sound engineering principles to work in a dynamic environment of evolving specifications and materials.

-You will work in the Virginia Department of Transportation's (VDOT) design and inspection programs for bridges and other highway-related structures, while using the latest technologies.
+You will work in VDOT's design and inspection programs for bridges and other highway-related structures, using the latest technologies.

-The Location and Design team delivers roadway plan assemblies in accordance with the Six-Year Improvement Program.
+The Location and Design team delivers plan assemblies in accordance with the Six-Year Improvement Program.

 - Hydraulics and river mechanics